 Commissioning local artists in different states:Portrait Artists Australia was a national association of portrait artists in Australia, and we held several exhibitions each year from 2002-2014.
-If you are considering commissioning a portrait, please click on the PDF document below for a list of members in your state, currently accepting commissions:
+If you are considering commissioning a portrait, please contact the artist directly via their website on the artist’s page.
+Click on the PDF document below for a list of members in your state, currently accepting commissions:

 OUR ARTISTS offer a wide variety of art works in many different media: oil paintings (oil on canvas or board); acrylics (on canvas); gouache or watercolour (on paper); pastel paintings (on paper); charcoal or graphite drawings (on paper).
 Most artists work from a sitting, where they create studies, and will also take some photographs for reference.